 DISCLAIMER: This post contains ads and affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links and ads.

-Once the basement renovation was underway, we had no intention of keeping the original basement stairs as they were.
+When the basement renovation was underway we had no intention of keeping the original basement stairs as they were.
 They were creaky, narrow, and dirty.
-Ultimately we wanted to pull them out and start fresh.
+Ultimately, we wanted to pull them out and start fresh.
 But as the project progressed we decided to take our chance at leaving them in place and rehabbing them the best we could.

-Square balusters were placed and painted white, and a railing was added along the top, stained to match the newel post.
+We added simple square balusters and painted them white.
+A new railing was installed and stained (Varathane Carrington) to match the newel post.

-It was a pretty straightforward and easy overhaul.
-While the results may not have been as glamorous as they could have been if we started from scratch, the project wound up being way less labor intensive, not to mention cheaper!
+This was a pretty straightforward and easy overhaul.
+While the results may not have been as glamorous as they could have been if we started from scratch, the project wound up being much easier – not to mention cheaper!

 Hi Sam – we used these ceramic floor tiles from Lowe’s: https://www.lowes.com/pd/GBI-Tile-Stone-Inc-Madeira-Oak-Wood-Look-Ceramic-Floor-Tile-Common-6-in-x-24-in-Actual-5-87-in-x-23-62-in/50244557

 Looks great!
 Can you tell me what stain and type of wood you used for the railing and post?
 Thanks!

 Varathane stain in Carrington.
 The wood type though….
 I have no idea:(

 Did you use any finish on the stair?
 Polycrilic or something like that?

 Nope, just the paint!